Learn Exactly How To Plan For A Bathroom Remodeling Project

 - Phone interview: call them first.
 Have a list of questions that you feel are important to you and your project.

 - Check credentials: straight forward, but many homeowners miss this one or ‘forget’ to ask in the mist of the remodeling excitement.
-Are they licensed to perform home remodeling work in Washington DC, Maryland or Virginia?
+Are they licensed to perform home remodeling work in Washington DC, Maryland or Northern Virginia?
 Do they have insurance?
 Other credentials such as industry associations, Better Business Bureau, etc?

 - Reliable & Reputable: can the company provide customer referrals?
 Read through their online reviews.